sogeuni/contents/_abs/subshells.md

 |---|
 |**Definition:** A _subshell_ is a [[othertypesv#^CHILDREF2|child process]] launched by a shell (or _shell script_).|

 A subshell is a separate instance of the command processor -- the _shell_ that gives you the prompt at the console or in an _xterm_ window.
 Just as your commands are interpreted at the command-line prompt, similarly does a script [[timedate#^BATCHPROCREF|batch-process]] a list of commands.
-Each shell script running is, in effect, a subprocess (_child process_) of the [[internal#^FORKREF|parent]] shell.
+Each shell script running is, in effect, a subprocess (_child process_) of the [[internal-commands-and-builtins#^FORKREF|parent]] shell.

 A shell script can itself launch subprocesses.
 These _subshells_ let the script do parallel processing, in effect executing multiple subtasks simultaneously.